priya1puresoftware/arm-software-developers-ads/content/learning-paths/server-and-cloud/mysql/docker_deployment.md

 ```
 **NOTE:**- Replace `{{your_mysql_password}}` with your own MySQL password.

-Use below Terraform commands to deploy `main.tf` file.
+Use below Terraform commands to deploy the `main.tf` file.

-**NOTE:**- We run this Terraform file directly on the host where we want to deploy MySQL on.
+**NOTE:**- We are running this terraform file directly on the host(where we want to deploy MySQL).

 ## Terraform Commands

 ### Initialize Terraform

 Run `terraform init` to initialize the Terraform deployment.
-This command is responsible for downloading all the dependencies which are required for the provider AWS.
+This command is responsible for downloading all the dependencies which are required for the AWS provider.

 ```console
 terraform init